ppipada/mapstore-go/README.md

 # MapStore for Go

-MapStore is a local, filesystem‑backed map database with pluggable codecs (JSON or custom), with optional per‑key encryption via the OS keyring, and optional full‑text search via SQLite FTS5.
+MapStore is a local, filesystem‑backed map database with pluggable codecs (JSON or custom), optional per‑key encryption via the OS keyring, and optional full‑text search via SQLite FTS5.

 ## Features